DianaCmaritim/phase-1-algorithms-has-target-sum/README.md

 perspective; it's totally fine to brute force your way to a solution and get something working before trying to optimize.

+//make a function 'hasTargetSum' which checks if any pair of numbers in the given array add up to some target,for example given a target sum of 20 ,an array of`[6,9,11,3]should return true because 11 and 9 add up to 20

 ## Problem Solving Approach

 Use the